rainjs/rainjs/doc/source/getting_started/documenting.rst

 Documenting Rain
 ================

-This document describes the recomanded way of writing code docblocks for rain using JSDoc Toolkit.
+This document describes the recommended way of writing code docblocks for rain using JSDoc Toolkit.
 All the common annotations work but there are some special cases that need to be treated and they are explained below.

 ------------------------
 Revealing module pattern